 Hello, my friends.
 Over the years, the C-Cubed has seen its fair share of movie properties expanding itself into the world of comics.
 From RoboCop, Die Hard and Bill & Ted to Shaun Of The Dead & Galaxy Quest, the realms of cinema has had a long-and-winding relationship within these four-walled panels.
-Keeping with the spirit of celebrating the anniversaries of particular media franchises, it’s time that we delve into the past and unmask a small batch of tie-in material that won’t fall apart after only 99 minutes.
+Keeping with the spirit of celebrating the anniversaries of particular media franchises, it’s time that we delve into the past and unmask a certain batch of tie-in materials that won’t fall apart after only 99 minutes.
 As such, I welcome you to a special article called…

 Created by famed director Sam Raimi, the character came about when he was unable to gain interest from major studios in helming a superhero flick on either Batman or The Shadow.
 After all, he had only four films (1977’s “It’s Murder”, 1985’s “Crimewave” & the first two Evil Dead movies) and a 1978 short (“Within The Woods”) under his belt.
 As such, he formed his original character within a short story called “The Darkman”.
-In creating said being, he was influenced from Universal Studios’ classic horror flicks, especially “The Phantom of the Opera”.
+In creating said being, he was influenced from Universal Pictures’ classic horror flicks, especially “The Phantom of the Opera”.
 After turning his 30-page short story into a 40-page treatment, he submitted it to Universal in 1987 and was approved to make it into a movie.

 With the help of a creative marketing campaign that convinced its intended audience to find out “Who Is Darkman?”, the film ultimately saw its theatrical release on August 24, 1990, where it received positive reviews and went on to gross over $48.8 million against its $16 million budget.
 With Sam having written the story and co-writing the screenplay alongside his brother Ivan Raimi, Chuck Pfarrer and Daniel & Joshua Goldin, the movie depicted a scientist named Dr. Peyton Westlake (played by Liam Neeson) who’s working on creating synthetic skin for burn victims.
 Unfortunately, it becomes unstable after being exposed to the light for 99 minutes.
 Meanwhile, his girlfriend Julie Hastings (played by Frances McDormand) has come across a document called the “Bellasarious Memorandum”, which would expose real estate tycoon Louis Strack, Jr. (played by Colin Friels) and his bribing tactics towards Los Angeles’ zoning officials in order to get his city built.
 Shortly after Peyton and his assistant Yakitito discover that the synthetic skin remains stable in the dark, they’re approached by crime boss Robert G. Durant (played by the late Larry Drake) and his goons who’re also looking for said document.
 They proceed to kill Yakitito before roughing up Peyton and finding the memorandum.
 Afterwards, they rig the lab to explode where Dr. Westlake is caught in the middle of the blast and is flung out to a nearby river.
 Having survived the ordeal, he gets discovered by some fishermen and winds up in a hospital where they save him with a procedure that cuts off his ability to feel any physical sensation, thus compensating him with enhanced adrenaline flow, though it does affect his mental facilities.
 Using his newfound strength to escape, he gathers his synthetic skin-making equipment, hides out in an abandoned factory and prepares to get his revenge upon those who’ve wronged him.